Lolindhir/PnP/src/assets/rules/classes/Fighter-Champion.md

 ### Level 3: Remarkable Athlete
-Thanks to your athleticism, you have Advantage on Initiative roll and Strength (Athletics) checks.
+Thanks to your athleticism, you have Advantage on Initiative rolls and Strength (Athletics) checks.
 In addition, immediately after you score a Critical Hit, you can move up to half your Speed without provoking Opportunity Attacks.